milmazz/pycic/docs/index.rst

 Feature support
 +++++++++++++++

- - Support multiple accounts,
+ - Support multiple accounts.
  - Retrieve all the available Groups, Categories and Reports.
  - Limit the number of reports to retrieve, also, you can filter for category or dates.
  - Create new reports.
+ - Support for proxies.
+You can find more details in the :ref:`examples` section.

 API Documentation
 +++++++++++++++++